junxit/us-congress-bills-116/bill.md

 ## § 2.
 Requiring public access through Department of Veterans Affairs website to legislatively requested reports of the Department

 - **(a)** *Requirement To allow access online*
-  - **(1)** *In general* Not later than one year after the date of enactment of this Act, the Secretary shall establish and maintain a website of the Department that allows the public to obtain electronic copies of all legislatively requested reports.
+  - **(1)** *In general* Not later than 1 year after the date of enactment of this Act, the Secretary shall establish and maintain a website of the Department that allows the public to obtain electronic copies of all legislatively requested reports required to be submitted after the date of the enactment of this Act.
   - **(2)** *Existing resources* To the extent possible, the Secretary shall carry out paragraph (1) by using existing online resources administered by the Secretary.
 - **(b)** *Content and function* The Secretary shall ensure that the website includes the following:
   - **(1)** With respect to each legislatively requested report, each of the following: